CumulusNetworks/docs/content/cumulus-netq-32/Manage-Events-and-Notifications/Monitor-System-Events.md

 3. Click {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/15-Filter/filter-1.svg" width="18" height="18">}}.

-4. Enter the name of network protocol or service in the **Message Type** field.
+4. Enter the name of network protocol or service (agent, bgp, link, tca_dom, and so on) in the **Message Type** field.

 <div style="padding-left: 18px;">{{<notice tip>}}
 You can enter additional filters for severity and time range to further narrow the output.